Jump to Recipe

 Grilled Carne Asada with fork

-• MARINADE: The marinade is what adds all of the flavor to the beef and helps to tenderize it before grilling.
+• Marinade: The marinade is what adds all of the flavor to the beef and helps to tenderize it before grilling.
 This marinade uses olive oil, soy sauce, cider vinegar, lime juice, a jalapeño, garlic and fresh cilantro along with spices.

-• SPICES: There is a combination of spices that are mixed together in the marinade to flavor the beef.
+• Spices: There is a combination of spices that are mixed together in the marinade to flavor the beef.
 This marinade uses cumin, smoked paprika and cayenne pepper.

 Grilled Flank Steak with Dry Rub on grill.